 Last Friday, my car had a service.
-While it was being serviced, I was loaned a courtesy car.
-Driving back home in this car I pondered why I like getting courtesy cars so much.
+While it was being serviced, I was loaned a courtesy car, which gave me time to think about EICR services, you can also click here.
+Driving back home in this car I pondered why I like getting courtesy cars so much, even when they are electric since getting an Electric Vehicle Charger Installation is easy now a days.
 I’m sure I’m not alone in this.
 But I really, really like getting courtesy cars.
 (I had better add at this point that this was only the second time I had ever had a courtesy car and that the first time was only a month or so ago.)
 However, on both occasions, I have felt extremely happy.
 And here is the list of why:

 - The car will invariably be newer than mine.
 Yes, this was true of both cars I have been lent.
 Both had those screen things that tell you what song is playing on the radio or where to go, or whether you are about to hit someone or something.
 I love those screens.
 I don’t have one.